World-of-Workflows/WorkflowsUniversity/docs/liquid/filters.md

 {% raw %}
 # Filters

-The following table contains filters aavailable using Liquid.
+The following table contains filters available using Liquid.